catamphetamine/libphonenumber-js/README.md

 Creates a formatter for a partially entered phone number.
 The [`defaultCountry`](https://github.com/catamphetamine/libphonenumber-js#country-code) is optional and, if specified, is gonna be the default country for formatting non-international phone numbers.
 The formatter instance provides two methods:

- * `input(text)` — Takes any text and appends it to the input.
+ * `input(text)` — Takes any text, parses it and appends the digits to the input.
 Returns the formatted phone number.
  * `reset()` — Resets the input.

 ```js